 Making the leap: technology at the heart of policy reform

-This week in Ghana, our Chief Executive, Patrick Brazier, addressed government leaders during the annual Innovation Africa conference.
+Our Chief Executive, Patrick Brazier, addressed government leaders during the annual Innovation Africa conference recently in Accra, Ghana.
 Alongside Ghana’s Deputy Minister of Education, Honourable Dr Yaw Osei Adutwum, Patrick discussed the potential of education technology in school systems.

 Whilst technology has the potential to enhance almost every aspect of a school system, there have been multiple failures in past reforms.
 Simply providing technology to students and teachers is not enough; the wider methodology and format of training also need be considered.